 The food scene of Miami is something to behold indeed.
-You can find some of the most amazing restaurants around the beach since the competition there is steep and every establishment tries its best to find their niche.
+You can find some of the most amazing restaurants around the beach since the competition there is steep and every establishment tries its best to find its niche.
 You can also get to imbibe in many different beverages, from the hottest lattes to the coldest of beers.

-The city’s cultural diversity has a huge impact on the Miami food scene.
+The city’s cultural diversity has had a huge impact on the Miami food scene.
 Nearly 60% of Miami’s population was born internationally, mainly in Latin countries.